How to Cry on Cue

 Tricks to Crying On Cue For Actors

 So what happens if, after all of this, you still can’t eke out a tear?
 Well, there are some Hollywood tricks out there, but I must say I DO NOT RECOMMEND ANY OF THESE.
-A quick Google on the subject will return a multitude of silly ‘hacks’: from onions under the eyes, to menthol sticks to, just, not blinking for five minutes.
+A quick Google on the subject will return a multitude of silly ‘hacks’: from onions under the eyes, to just not blinking for five minutes.
 If the success of your acting is based on using tricks like these, then you need to have an honest look at the kind of actor you wish to be.

 Crying should be an organic, natural by-product of a scene.
 It shouldn’t ever be done in a way that is mechanical or forceful.
 If you are asked to cry on cue, hopefully, some of these techniques will help; but at the end of the day, you just have to give yourself everything you need to feel comfortable and relaxed.
 Don’t be afraid to speak up on set and tell the director or other actors what you need.
 And remember if you really connect to the scene and don’t end up crying, you may still be able to make the director happy.